Body found near Westport at Cape Foulwind

 Police recovered a body found at Cape Foulwind, just south of Westport over the weekend.

-The grizzly discovery was made on Sunday and reported to police at 4.30pm.
+The grisly discovery was made on Sunday and reported to police at 4.30pm.

-Police say a post mortem examination is under way to formally identify who the person is.
+Police say a post-mortem examination is under way to formally identify the person.

 "We are aware of commentary around Mikhail Buchanan who went missing from Maruia Falls in June.